LinZhanzhi/FYP-cpp-dual-pivot-quicksort/docs/benchmark.md

 This document describes the comprehensive benchmarking system for evaluating the dual-pivot quicksort implementation against standard sorting algorithms.
 The benchmark evaluates performance across three critical variables: array patterns, data types, and array lengths.

+## Statistical Measurement Methodology

+### Runtime Measurement Protocol

+For each combination of algorithm, array type, pattern, and length, the following statistical approach is used to ensure robust and reliable timing measurements:

+1. **Multiple Runs**: Each algorithm is executed **30 times** on identical input data
+2. **Outlier Removal**: The **top 3** (highest) and **bottom 3** (lowest) execution times are discarded to eliminate measurement anomalies caused by:
+   - System interrupts and context switches
+   - CPU thermal throttling or boost states
+   - Memory allocation variations
+   - Cache warming effects
+3. **Statistical Aggregation**: The **median** of the remaining **24 measurements** is calculated and used as the representative runtime
+4. **Precision**: All measurements are recorded in milliseconds with nanosecond precision

+This methodology provides several advantages:
+- **Robust against outliers**: Eliminates timing anomalies from system interference
+- **Statistically sound**: Median is less sensitive to extreme values than mean
+- **Consistent**: Reduces variance between benchmark runs
+- **Reliable**: 24 samples provide sufficient statistical power for meaningful comparison

 ## Benchmark Variables

 ### 1. Array Patterns (12 Total)